The Solar Grid #1 (digital edition)

 Los Angeles, CA

-949 years after the Flood, the Earth is now a dry and wretched place.
-Night has been consigned to legend as a vast network of satellites, the Solar Grid, orbits the planet to keep it basked in eternal daylight.
-Solar-powered factories operate ceaselessly to produce goods destined for Mars.
+949 years after the Flood, Earth has become a dry and wretched place.
+Night exists only in legend—banished by the Solar Grid, a vast network of satellites that keeps the planet bathed in perpetual daylight.
+Beneath its unrelenting sun, solar-powered factories labor ceaselessly to produce goods destined for Mars.

-Mehret and Kameen are two orphans who make ends meet by scavenging for lucrative artifacts in Wastecountry, a limitless stretch of Earth that has become the Solar System’s de facto landfill.
-Together they come upon an item that puts them on a path to destroying the Solar Grid, and altering the course of history forever.
+Mehret and Kameen, two orphans surviving on the margins, make their living scavenging for valuable relics in Wastecountry—a boundless expanse that has become the Solar System’s de facto landfill.
+When they uncover an artifact of immense significance, they find themselves on a path that could bring down the Solar Grid and alter the course of history forever.

-Beginning in April 2021, a serialized print edition has been issued by Radix Media in collaboration with Ganzeer’s own imprint, Mythomatic.
+A ten-part serialized print edition also began publication in April 2021 by Radix Media, in collaboration with Ganzeer’s own imprint, Mythomatic.

 Comix